edgarcosta/hdme/README.rst

 - The code written by `Enea Milio`_ has been useful in the implementation of Mestre's algorithm and to implement the inversion of the Hilbert embedding.

+- The design and semantics of many functions is inspired from existing functions in the libraries Flint and Arb maintained by William Hart and Fredrik Johansson.

 .. _[K21]: https://arxiv.org/abs/2010.10094
 .. _Flint: https://flintlib.org